OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 Response Messages
 ~~~~~~~~~~~~~~~~~

+Responses are sent by the backend (server), which would be the destination of a
+pgsql flow.
 Some of the possible request messages are:

 * "authentication_sasl_final": final SCRAM ``server-final-message``, as explained
   at https://www.postgresql.org/docs/14/sasl-authentication.html#SASL-SCRAM-SHA-256